 4. Do a cleanse or take on a physical challenge.
 Do something you haven’t done but have always wondered about.
 Maybe a Master Cleanse, a juice fast, eating vegan and raw for a few weeks or attempting your first urbanathlon or half or full marathon.
 Push yourself.
 See how you feel.
 Write down some thoughts as the experience unfolds.

 5. Get inspired.
 Surround yourself with people you admire or go off all alone with your favorite music or motivating movies.
 Dust off Rocky I or Vision Quest if the underdog story is what fires you up.
 Listen to one of Tony Robbins’ CD programs such as Get The Edge or attend one of his seminars like Unleash the Power Within.
 Pick anything that’s been on your list or you know will get you inspired.
 Take note of where your mind takes you.

 7. Learn about yourself.
 All these steps are designed to help you better understand who you are – to help you find the things you may have never realized you were looking for.
+To understand your values, strengths, natural talents, passions and figuring out how you actually define success (instead of the BS scripted societal version most of us are running off of).
 Something that most people never make the time to do.
 That’s not going to be you.
 Learn with no expectation and no agenda.
 Only under those conditions is where one’s purpose can emerge.

-You might even want to pick up a copy of my new self study eCourse, Live Off Your Passion.
-Most of the above steps and a ton more are covered in some deep detail.
-It’s not a bad place to start.
-But more important than anything is that you start learning, any way you can.
+You might also want to check out our Live Off Your Passion Guided-Discovery course.
+Most of the above steps, the TEDx framework and a ton more are covered in some deep detail.
+It’s not a bad place to start, especially to serve as a road map during a time where specific guidance and step-by-step directions can help a ton.
+But more important than anything, start learning, any way you can.
+More details below.